Get Correct Module Name via Trie-Style Structure¶

 repository:

-// used module list
+// module list

-go.opentelemetry.io/otel // for go.opentelemetry.io/otel/baggage
+go.opentelemetry.io/otel // the module of package go.opentelemetry.io/otel/baggage

-go.opentelemetry.io/otel/sdk // for go.opentelemetry.io/otel/sdk/trace
+go.opentelemetry.io/otel/sdk // the module of package go.opentelemetry.io/otel/sdk/trace

-// for go.opentelemetry.io/otel/sdk/metric and metricdata
+// the module of package go.opentelemetry.io/otel/sdk/metric and metricdata

 go.opentelemetry.io/otel/sdk/metric